-As we countdown to the 2018-19 Sky Bet Championship season, we take a look at three classic encounters with each side in the division... starting with Aston Villa!
+As we countdown to the first away day of the 2018-19 Sky Bet Championship season, we take a look at three classic encounters with Aston Villa!

 - A closer look at previous meetings between Wigan Athletic and Aston Villa.